 From the smaller to the greater: If people could be called gods because they received God's Word, why do they have problems with him calling himself the Son of God?

 v.
 36: Jesus says that he is "sanctified".
 This may have to do with the temple dedication festival (Hanukkah, v.
 22) since it commemorated the sanctification of the temple after Antiochus' desecration in 167 BC.
 Jesus replaces the sanctified altar.
-The Jews celebrated their faithfulness to God during this holiday, and the irony is that they still try to stone Jesus who says he is one with God.
+The Jews celebrated their faithfulness to God during this holiday, and the irony is that they still try to stone Jesus, who says he is one with God.

 The Law and the Old Testament cannot be invalidated.
 The law remains until the end of the world, and the Old Testament has eternal validity as God's word.